Caregiving burdens fall on women. This Nigerian woman wants to change that.

 Why We Wrote ThisA story focused on

-Most of the world’s sick people, older adults, and people with disabilities are cared for informally, for free, by women.
+Most of the world’s sick people, older adults, and people with disabilities are cared for informally, and for free, by women.
 One woman in Nigeria is lifting that burden by organizing professional care for children with cerebral palsy.

 “I don’t want other mothers to suffer,” she says.